codewars/docs/content/concepts/kata/beta-process.md

 ### Reviewing Code

 Users with sufficient priviledges can enter kata editor and view the code of all code snippets.
 Reading through them is a great way to find potential issues with tests, examples, or reference solution.
 Reviewers can check insides of the kata and verify whether it stands up to [Kata authoring best practices](/recipes/create-kata/best-practices/).
-Any discovered problems can be fixed righ away in the code, or reviewer can raise issues or suggest improvements in kata discourse.
+Any discovered problems can be fixed right away in the code, or reviewer can raise issues or suggest improvements in kata discourse.

 ### Reviewing Issues, Suggestions and Questions